Arkus-AI/code-challenges/front-end/PokemonExplorerApp.md

 - Display a paginated list of Pokémon, showing their names.
 - Clicking on a Pokémon should take the user to the Pokémon detail page.
-- (BONUS) Implement a search bar to filter Pokémon by name.

 #### Pokémon detail page (`/pokemons/:id`)